Sigmmma/c20/src/content/h3/engine/pathfinding/readme.md

 Hints are used by the scenario editor to allow more fine tuning of the AI navigation when interacting with the level geometry, examples include things like cookie cutters to block pathfinding entirely or climb hints to allow AI to climb walls that are normally impassable.
 Hints can be viewed using `ai_render_hints 1`.

 Most hints will have two general flags:
-- bidirectional : AI can use this hint going fowards and backwards across it, some exceptions apply
+- _bidirectional_ : AI can go fowards and backwards across this hint, some exceptions apply
-- closed : Unknown/needs additional research
+- _closed_ : Unknown/needs additional research

 ## Well hint

 ![Correct well hints](wellhint.jpg "How correctly set up well and flood hints are seen from the view of the well hint selection, note how the well hints draw paths that enter and exit the flood hint")

+Well hints are used by AI to leap onto walls or ceilings inside flood hints.
 Using right click you draw a path for certain AI to take to jump on or off walls or ceilings that contain [flood hint sectors](~pathfinding#flood-hint), closing the path with left click.

 ## Jump hint

 ![Corrct jump hints](jumphint.jpg "Note how the middle two hints are bi-directional and have a two-way yellow arrow, while the outside hints are single direction only")

-Using right and left click you draw a set of vectors (starting from the top two points) that detmermines a direction for AI to take jumps in, can also be used for for vaulting, a section below will detail additional flags.
+Jump hints are used for allowing the AI to take jumps over obstacles or drops.
+Using right and left click you draw a set of vectors (starting from the top two points) that detmermine the direction for AI to take jumps in, can also be used for for vaulting, a section below will detail additional flags.

 | Jump hint flags | Description
 |-------|----------